A Day in the Life: Hands-On Nature Study at the Creek

 The girls had such a wonderful time and learned so much!
 We are a secular homeschooling family but found it very easy to adapt the guide on the fly as needed.
 There are so many activities I still want to do!

 The NaturExplorers guides are such a gentle source of inspiration and discovery.
-I love how open-ended they are, and how much they encourage rabbit trails and further investigation.
-It’s so easy to just open them up and get ideas that can be quickly and easily implemented in the natural areas right outside our door!
+I love how open-ended they are and how much they encourage rabbit trails and further investigation.
+It’s so easy just to open them up and get ideas that can be quickly and easily implemented in the natural areas right outside our door!

 The best part is that they are so easy to use with children of different ages—they even provide suggestions for including older and younger children.
 I’m sure we will enjoy our guides for many years to come.